Moving into Maturity

 Leading Dance with Older People and Dance and Dementia

-Due to popular demand Green Candle Dance Company is pleased to announce they will be holding a second Moving into Maturity workshop in October 2017.
+Green Candle Dance Company is delighted to announce we will be holding our Moving into Maturity workshop again in April 2019.
 Booking is now open for this two day introductory course, for those interested in leading dance for older people and dance for dementia.

 Moving into Maturity is a specially designed introductory professional development course for people who are working or intending to work with older people.
 Suitable for professional dance artists, health care professionals and students – this course will introduce you to some of the key skills needed to lead dance sessions, both seated and standing, with older people and people with dementia.
 Attendees are welcome to take part in the two days or join us for one of the days – depending on their interests.

-Both days will include the unique opportunity to share in the knowledge and experience of participants that regularly take part in dance activities with Green Candle – the Green Candle Senior Dancers on day one, and the participants of the Remember to Dance programme for people with early- to mid-stage dementia and their companions and carers on day two.
+Both days will include the unique opportunity to share in the knowledge and experience of participants that regularly take part in dance activities with Green Candle – Spinoff, Green Candle’s dance company for over 55s on day one, and the participants of the Remember to Dance programme for people with early- to mid-stage dementia and their companions and carers on day two.
 This session will be accompanied by live music.

 Where: Oxford House, Derbyshire Street, London E2 6HG

 Fees: One day – £70 / £55 concession; Two days – £120 / £95 concession (students, unemployed, 60+)

 Monday 8th April 2019

 Led by Fergus Early, participants will take part in practical sessions for older people as delivered by Green Candle (standing and seated), including warm ups, stretching, a choreographed sequence and cool downs.
 A wide range of discussion about ageing and the empowerment of older people will be facilitated.
 Areas covered on day one will include: